 These printables are also great to use while they role-play as campers.
 Your students will love to show their list writings to their friends.
 Especially as they explain what they need for their next camping adventure.

 I also created printouts for your students to do a pretend scavenger hunt.
 They can use the printables and binoculars to find certain stuffed animals.
 Such as the ones that they would notice in the woodlands.
 Once they find anything that looks the same on the list, then they can color or check the animal off their list.

 In addition, these printouts give students a chance to practice writing.
 This is a fun way to help improve their fine motor skills.
 Feel free to put writing materials and printouts throughout your dramatic play.
 Your students will have so much fun writing and using their imagination.

 You now know how to turn your dramatic play into a camping area.
 You have the 7 key tips.
 Sometimes these tips can take a long time to make on your own.
 I want to make this process easier for you.
 So I made a camping dramatic play themed resource.
-All you have to do is download this resource at my teachers pay teachers store.
+All you have to do is download this resource at the Pre-K Let's Play shopping section.

 This resource has 155 pages of printables, labels, signs, images to refer to, and a lot more to choose from.
 Ready and made for you.
 Download, print, and prep.
 That's it.
 It’s that simple!
 Your students will love this theme and have so much fun learning through play.

 So there you have it!
 7 tips to create your own pretend play camping area.
 Enjoy and don’t forget to download this dramatic play themed resource.
 You can find it from the Pre-K Let's Play store.
 Have fun!!!